 - A line is an endless length.

-- A point is one that which has no part.
+- A point has no dimension (length, breadth and width).

 - A line which lies evenly with the points on itself is a straight line.

 - Points are the ends of a line.